kubestellar/kubestellar/docs/poc2023q1/mailbox-controller.md

 The mailbox controller runs in the edge service provider workspace and maintains a child workspace per SyncTarget.

+## Temporary design detail

+For a given SyncTarget T, the mailbox controller currently chooses the name of the corresponding workspace to be the concatenation of the following.

+- the name (_not_ ID) of the workspace containing T
+- "-w-"
+- T's name

+This is ambiguous and subject to name length overflows.
+Later revisions will do better.

 ## Usage

 The command line flags, beyond the basics, are as follows.